History of animation: Rise of computer animation

-1990s
+1990s: The Disney Renaissance and the rise of computer animation

 Disney Renaissance

-The 1990s saw Disney release numerous films that were both critically and commercially successful, returning to heights not seen since their heyday from the 1930s to 1960s.
+The 1990s saw Disney release numerous films that were both critically and commercially successful, returning to heights not seen since their heyday of the 1930s to 1960s.
 The period from 1989 to 1999 is now referred to as the Disney Renaissance or the Second Golden Age and began with the release of The Little Mermaid (1989).
 Their success led other major film studios to establish new animation divisions such as Amblimation, Fox Animation Studios or Warner Bros.
 Feature Animation to replicate Disney's success by turning their animated films into Disney-styled musicals.
+The 90s are sometimes referred to as the "Renaissance Age of Animation" for animation as a whole, including both theatrical animated films and cartoon TV series.

-Disney's Beauty and the Beast (1991) (the first animated film in history to be nominated for the Academy Award for Best Picture), Aladdin (1992) and The Lion King (1994) successively broke box-office records.
-Pocahontas (1995) opened to mixed reviews but was a financial success and received two Academy Awards.
-Mulan (1998) and Tarzan (1999) didn't surpass The Lion King as the highest-grossing (traditionally) animated film of all time but were both successful grossing over $300 million worldwide.
-The Hunchback of Notre Dame (1996) was a financial success at the time but contained very dark and adult themes and has since become one of Disney's lesser-known films.
-Only the sequel The Rescuers Down Under (1990) and Hercules (1997) underperformed box-office expectations.
+Disney's Beauty and the Beast (1991) (the first animated film to be nominated for the Academy Award for Best Picture), Aladdin (1992) and The Lion King (1994) successively broke box-office records.
+Pocahontas (1995) opened to mixed reviews from critics but was a financial success, it received two Academy Awards and was well received by viewers.
+Mulan (1998) and Tarzan (1999) did not surpass The Lion King as the highest-grossing (traditionally) animated film of all time but the viewer and financial reception of both films were successful and each grossing over $300 million worldwide.
+The Hunchback of Notre Dame (1996) was a financial success at the time but contained very dark and adult themes and has since become one of Disney's lesser-known films, although it has a cult following.
+Only the sequel The Rescuers Down Under (1990) and Hercules (1997) underperformed box-office expectations, but they were both well received amongst the viewers like the other Disney Renaissance films.

 From The Return of Jafar in 1994 to Tinker Bell and the Legend of the NeverBeast in 2015, Disney continued to produce feature-length sequels to successful titles, but only as direct-to-video releases by Walt Disney Studios Home Entertainment.